al1brn/geonodes/docs/attributes.md

     tree.output_geometry = geo
 ```

-In the resulting tree, Position and Index nodes are fields of the input geometry because their links "join" at node 'Set Position':
+In the resulting tree, Position and Index nodes are fields of the input geometry because their links "join" at the green node 'Set Position':

 <img src="/docs/images/fields_1_tree.png" width="400">